Primary Youth Social Action

 Social action is something done for the benefit of the community.
-For example, fundraising for a local charity or helping in a local park.
+For example, fundraising for a local charity or helping to restore and clean up a local park.

 We want to find out how we can create opportunities for primary school students to take part in social action with a ‘double benefit’ – that’s where social action that is good for the community, but also benefits the students themselves.